cybertraining-dsc/fa20-523-339/project/project.md

 ## 2. Background

 Recommendation Strategy is a quite popular research area in recent years with a strong real-world influence.
 It is largely used in E-commerse platform like Taobao, Amazon,etc. Therefore, It is obvious that there are plenty of recommendation strategy have been done.
 Though every E-commerse's recommendation algorithm may be different with each other, the most poplular techique for recommendation systems is called Collaborative Filtering.
 It is a techique that can filter out items that a user might like on the basis of reactions by similar users.
 During this techique, the memory-based method is considered in this report since it uses dataset to calculate the prediction by using statistical techniques.
 This strategy will be able to fulfill in local environment with a proper dataset.
-There are two kinds of memory-based method available in the market: *User-Based Collaborative Filtering*, *Item-Based Collaborative Filtering*.[^1] This project will be only focus on User-Based Collaborative Filtering Strategy since Item-Based Collaborative Filtering requires a customer review rate for evaluation.
+There are two kinds of memory-based method available in the market: *User-Based Collaborative Filtering*, *Item-Based Collaborative Filtering* [^1].
+This project will be only focus on User-Based Collaborative Filtering Strategy since Item-Based Collaborative Filtering requires a customer review rate for evaluation.
 The dataset available in the market does not have that attribute and therefore be unlikely to implement in that way.

 ## 3. Choice of Data-sets